saltyorg/docs/docs/sandbox/apps/dockwatch.md

 !!! warning
     By default, the role is protected behind your Authelia/SSO middleware.

     By default, Dockwatch is likely unable to take action on containers do the security posture of the Docker socket proxy.
-You can override this behavior to allow Dockwatch to take actions by adding `POST: "1"` to the socket proxy envs via the below [inventory](../../saltbox/inventory/index.md) entry:
+You can override this behavior to allow Dockwatch to take actions by adding `dockwatch_post_enable: true` to your [inventory](../../saltbox/inventory/index.md) entries:
-        ```yaml
-        dockwatch_docker_socket_proxy_envs:
-          CONTAINERS: "1"
-          IMAGES: "1"
-          NETWORKS: "1"
-          PORTS: "1"
-          POST: "1"
-          VOLUMES: "1"
-        ```

 | Details     |             |             |
 |-------------|-------------|-------------|